Immalakhovskii/recipe-generator-local/README.md

 docker-compose exec backend python manage.py createsuperuser
 ```
 - Note that to perform docker comands **Docker must be installed and running** on your computer (https://www.docker.com/products/docker-desktop/)
+#### Admin Zone ####
+Admin zone has some special features:
+- Recipes can be searched by name, author username and tags; ingredients can be searched by name
+- Recipe model has ManyToManyField ingredients with throgh property so recipe creation page in admin zone has IngredientInline with formset restriction so admin won't be able to create recipe without ingredients.
-#### CSV script ####
+#### CSV Script ####
-The project has prearranged csv file with 2.2K ingredients with measurement units.
-They are can be installed with custom csv script:
+The project has prearranged CSV file with 2.2K ingredients with measurement units.
+They are can be installed with custom CSV script:
 ```
 docker-compose exec backend python manage.py csv_script
 ```
-Note that csv file contains strings in Russian
+Note that file contains strings in Russian
 #### GitHub Actions ####
 ![Workflow badge](https://github.com/Immalakhovskii/recipe-maker-local/actions/workflows/foodgram_workflow.yml/badge.svg?event=push)
 On every push to GitHub the project passes Flake8 tests and updated version of backend Docker image pushes to Docker Hub